Patrick Collison: Personal life

 In April 2022, Collison married Swiss-American biochemist and Stanford University professor Silvana Konermann, with whom he co-founded the Arc Institute.
 Collison met Konermann during the 2004 EU Young Scientist competition.

 Collison lives in San Francisco, California.
+He has donated $7m to a group opposing a proposed one-off wealth tax on California's billionaires.

-In November 2024, Collison was criticized for visiting Israel and posting an image with the Israeli flag, amid the Gaza war, at a time when millions of Palestinians and Israelis were under daily bombing and rocket attacks.
+In November 2024, Collison was criticized for visiting Israel and posting an image with the Israeli flag, amid the Gaza war.